What You Should Know

-Armillaria gallica is usually a late-fruiting species, appearing in the colder weather of late fall and early winter—or even in the depths of winter, during warm spells.
-In urban areas it is not uncommon in places where hardwood trees were removed several years beforehand, popping up as a "lawn mushroom" without any immediately obvious relationship to rotting wood—through the tree's decaying root system is the actual substrate for the fungus.
+Usually grows at late-fruiting species, appearing in the colder weather of late fall and early winter or even in the depths of winter, during warm spells.
+In urban areas it is not uncommon for places where hardwood trees were removed several years beforehand, popping up as a "lawn mushroom" without any immediately obvious relationship to rotting wood through the tree's decaying root system is the actual substrate for the fungus.

-3–10 cm; convex, becoming broadly convex or nearly flat; dry or sticky; bald underneath scattered, tiny, yellowish to brownish scales and fibrils (often concentrated over the center); pinkish-brown to tan or, occasionally, yellowish; fading markedly as it dries out; the margin sometimes featuring whitish to yellowish partial veil material when young, becoming lined with age.
+3–10 cm (1.18–3.9 in); convex, becoming broadly convex or nearly flat; dry or sticky; bald underneath scattered, tiny, yellowish to brownish scales and fibrils (often concentrated over the center); pinkish-brown to tan or, occasionally, yellowish; fading markedly as it dries out; the margin sometimes featuring whitish to yellowish partial veil material when young, becoming lined with age.

 Running down the stem or nearly so; close; short-gills frequent; whitish, discoloring pinkish to brownish.

-4–7 cm long; 1–3 cm thick; usually club-shaped, with a swollen base; finely lined near the apex; with a yellow ring zone or, occasionally, with a flimsy white ring that features a yellow edge; whitish to brownish when fresh, becoming dark watery brownish to olive-gray from the base upward; base sometimes staining yellow; often attached to black rhizomorphs.
+4–10 cm (1.57–3.9 in) long; 1–3 cm (0.39–1.18 in) thick; usually club-shaped, with a swollen base; finely lined near the apex; with a yellow ring zone or, occasionally, with a flimsy white ring that features a yellow edge; whitish to brownish when fresh, becoming dark watery brownish to olive-gray from the base upward; base sometimes staining yellow; often attached to black rhizomorphs.

 Whitish; unchanging when sliced.

 Odor and Taste